 Follow the Shadowhunters in the Victorian Age this summer.
 Journey with Tessa Grey into a London of demons, mystery, and romance.
 Shortly into her search for her kidnapped brother, Tessa is captured by a secret organization called the Pandemonium Club.
 What’s more, she learns she has the unique ability to transform into another person, a power deeply coveted by the head of the organization known as the Magister.
 In the dangerous streets of London, Tessa can only find refuge with a select few: the Shadowhunters.
 It is a battle of will, magic, and love against all odds in a romance that echoes throughout the ages.

-6. Burn for Burn by Jenny Han & Siobhan Vivian
+12. Burn for Burn series by Jenny Han & Siobhan Vivian

 Perhaps you are looking for something with a bit more bite to it this summer.
 Look no further than The Burn for Burn Trilogy by powerhouse duo Siobhan Vivian and Jenny Han.
 Lillia, Kat, and Mary have all been hurt and wronged by people in their lives, and they want revenge.
 And together, maybe these girls can pull it off.
 It’s an ever-twisting story of wrongdoing, revenge, and friendship brought to you by two writers at the top of their game.
 Pain, loyalty, and secrets bring these three girls together, but the consequences of their actions may just tear them apart.

-7. The Mara Dyer Trilogy by Michelle Hodkin
+13. The Mara Dyer trilogy by Michelle Hodkin

 Mara Dyer only knows one thing: her friends are dead.
 As the sole survivor of the structural collapse of an abandoned asylum, Mara is left with far more questions.
 Why did the building collapse?
 Why did she survive?
 And why does Noah Shaw, a boy at her school, seem to know more about these events and Mara herself than he lets on?
 The hunt for the truth sends Mara’s mind reeling, seeing and hearing things that can’t be there, that can’t exist.
 Or can they?
 This is a series that absolutely demands to be devoured.